TheEyesightDim/MatrixTransform/README.md

 # MatrixTransform Twitchbot

 NodeJS chat bot for Twitch.
+I really made this for myself, but if it happens to be useful to you, hey, go crazy.

 ## Usage